MarkPieszak/Angular-Modal/README.md

 # Easy to use Angular Modal / Popup with no dependencies

-> Work in progress - Working basic version available
+> Work in progress - Alpha version

 ### Demo